 The Montezuma National Wildlife Refuge is truly a haven for wildlife.
 Its diverse habitats of wetland, grassland, shrubland and forest give food, shelter, water and space to many of Central New York’s wildlife species.
 Waterfowl and other migratory birds depend on the Refuge as nesting, feeding, breeding and stopover grounds.
 Some make the Refuge a home year-round.

 While wildlife comes first on all National Wildlife Refuges, we can also provide outdoor recreation, wildlife watching, and photography opportunities to our visitors—like the nature trails, observation towers and decks, and the Wildlife Drive here at Montezuma.
 The Wildlife Drive and Visitor Center are open annually from April 1 (weather-permitting) through November 30.
-Walking trails and observation areas are open year-round, with some trail closure during the white-tailed deer hunting season.
+Walking trails and observation areas are open year-round, except that Esker Brook Trails and South Spring Pool Trail are closed to all (expect for hunters with refuge permit) November 1 - January 1.
 Refuge visiting hours are sunrise to sunset; office hours are weekdays from 8:00 am to 4:00 pm; Visitor Center hours are daily, 10:00 am to 3 pm, April 1 - November 30.

 Visit Us